appium/appium-xcuitest-driver/docs/troubleshooting.md

 dbug WebDriverAgent Device: Jul 26 13:21:57 iamPhone XCTRunner[240] <Warning>: Enqueue Failure: UI Testing Failure - Failed to get screenshot within 15s <unknown> 0 1 dbug WebDriverAgent Device: Jul 26 13:22:57 iamPhone XCTRunner[240] <Warning>: Enqueue Failure: UI Testing Failure - App state of (null) is still unknown <unknown> 0 1
 ```

+### Get a response after 60+ seconds after a session starts frequently

+Did you experience an additional 60 seconds of slow command response that usually should not take long?

+It might be that the `testmanagerd` process on the device under test has crashed.
+In such case, the OS tries to restore it causing the above delay while waiting for the resurrected daemon is connecting to the target process.
+This can be fixed by terminating the target application process.
+For example, if this behavior occurs in `mobile: queryAppState` command call, you could terminate the application once, or restart the device entirely.

+Please check [WebDriverAgent#774 pull request](https://github.com/appium/WebDriverAgent/pull/774) for more details.

 ## Real device security settings